tomtzook/frc-learn-docs/java/program-memory.md

 <img width="276" height="342" alt="image" src="https://github.com/user-attachments/assets/8b21ecbb-1963-4e46-85cb-852a4adb4d48" />

 There are several important characteristics to understand about the stack and how it works:
 - The stack of the program will receive a memory space when the program is created.
-This stack can be increased in size when needed.
+This stack can be increased in size sometimes, but it is not necessarily an option.
 - The stack has a position indicator (`RSP` on _x86 Intel_) which stores the next address to put memory at.
 It starts at the start of the stack.
 - Memory can be _pushed_ or _popped_ into the stack.
   - Pushing memory puts new data at the new position (based on `RSP`) and modifies the position indicator to the next address